Package 'svBase'

 Description

 Objects are coerced into the desired class.
-For as_dtx(), the desired class is obtained from getOption("SciViews.as_dtx"), with a default value producing a data.table object.
+For as_dtx(), the desired class is obtained from getOption("SciViews.as_dtx"), with a default value producing a data.trame object.
 If the data are grouped with dplyr::group_by(), the resulting data frame is also dplyr::ungroup()ed in the process.

 Usage